-Payout is made as soon as practicable after the achievement of the performance target at the end of the four-year performance period, provided that the Committee may establish additional vesting conditions for retention purposes.
-For the 2007 and 2010 performance shares programs, the Committee specified that 60% of any earned performance share units would be paid at the end of the four-year performance period, and the remaining 40% would be paid one year later subject to continued service.
-The 40% holdback periods for both the 2007 and 2010 performance share programs are shown above.
+Payout is made as soon as practicable after measuring actual financial performance against the performance target(s) at the end of the four-year performance period.
+The Committee may establish additional vesting conditions for retention purposes.
+For the 2010 and 2013 performance shares programs, the Committee specified that 60% of any earned performance share units would be paid at the end of the four-year performance period, and the remaining 40% would be paid one year later subject to continued service.
+The 40% holdback periods for both the 2010 and 2013 performance share programs are shown above.
+The payout is made primarily in common stock, with a portion paid in cash to cover tax obligations of participants.